smithwrinch/of_perlin/README.md

 ### Video Walkthrough

 ## The Process
-In this section I will briefly mention the development process of the software including some technical challenges I experienced.
+In this section I will briefly (and very disjointly) mention the development process of the software including some technical challenges I experienced.
+I am not used to C++ so this was a good learning exercise, especially in understanding how OOP is applied in this language.
 \
 \
 I decided to rewrite the VectorField code from scratch so it could fit into the final work more readily.